jeremydurham/serviceproxy/README.md

 Rails Support
 -------------

-ServiceProxy does not have any dependencies on Rails or other frameworks, nor does the generator.
-They both will work with Rails, Sinatra, Merb, or any other Ruby framework.
+ServiceProxy does not have any dependencies on Rails or other frameworks, so it should work with any Ruby framework.

 Ruby 1.9 Support
 ----------------